haskell-works/blog/posts/2018-08-22-pdep-and-pext-bit-manipulation-functions.md

-The `pdep` or "parallel deposit" operation, is an operation that takes a bit-mask and deposits the least-significant n-bits from the `source` word where `n` is the number of bits in the bit-mask and deposit them at the positions mark by 1-bits in the bit-mask.
+The `pdep` or "parallel deposit" operation, is an operation that takes a bit-mask and deposits the least-significant n-bits from the `source` word where `n` is the number of bits in the bit-mask and deposits them at the positions marked by 1-bits in the bit-mask.

 ```text
 * All words in Little-Endian *